MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 </tr>
 </table>

-<h2>Introduction</h2>
+## Introduction

 Most non-trivial applications contain user-interface elements known as *resources* that are decoupled from the application's code (contrasted with *hard-coded values* that are authored in the source code itself).
 There are several reasons to prefer resources over hard-coded values - ease of editing by non-developers, for example - but one of the key reasons is to enable the application to pick different representations of the same logical resource at runtime.
 For example, the text to display on a button (or the image to display in an icon) might differ depending on the language(s) the user understands, the characteristics of the display device, or whether the user has any assistive technologies enabled.

 Thus the primary purpose of any resource-management technology is to translate, at runtime, a request for a logical or symbolic *resource name* (such as `SAVE_BUTTON_LABEL`) into the best possible actual *value* (eg, "Save") from a set of possible *candidates* (eg, "Save", "Speichern", or "저장").
 MRT provides such a function, and enables applications to